 Students who intend to study abroad on a CEA program should meet with their UA Study Abroad Coordinator at least once before completing the application process.
 CEA also has program advisors available to answer any CEA or program specific questions.
-Students applying to CEA programs must complete both the CEA program specific application on their webpage and the general Study Abroad & Student Exchange application.
+Students applying to CEA programs must complete both the CEA program specific application on their webpage and the general UA Study Abroad application.

 Registration & Transcripts